Romantic beauty is feminine beauty in its mature, womanly form.

 I've thought for months about a better way to word this, because I have been afraid of coming across as objectifying Romantic women.

-Of course, it could be argued that Style Identity Analysis is inherently objectifying, because it analyzes women based purely on their physical qualities.
+Of course, it could be argued that Style Type Analysis is inherently objectifying, because it analyzes women based purely on their physical qualities.
 I don't believe this is true, though.
 We're not ranking women, or judging their inherent worth, based on their appearance -- we're analyzing appearance for the purpose of helping all women have tools to feel simultaneously authentic and beautiful, if that's something they want.
-The point of Style Identity Analysis is to empower women in their own authentic beauty.
+The point of Style Type Analysis is to empower women in their own authentic beauty.

 Yet talking about Romantic women's appearance is difficult for me because, traditionally, all women have been judged by how well we conform to the standard of Romantic beauty.
 And we're all pretty sick of it, aren't we?